-Like you already learned in our previous lesson, one of the most basic types of investment funds is a “mutual fund”, a managed portfolio or pool of stocks, bonds and other securities that investors can buy shares in.
+One of the most basic types of investment funds is a mutual fund, a managed portfolio or pool of stocks, bonds and other securities that investors can buy shares in.
 Exchange-traded funds are taking this concept to the next level.

 Where did exchange-traded funds originate?

-The mind behind the first exchange-traded fund was Nate Most, an executive product developer at the American Stock Exchange (AMEX), known as NYSE American today.
+The mind behind the first exchange-traded fund was Nate Most, a physicist with a background in commodity trading and an executive product developer at the American Stock Exchange (AMEX), which is today known as NYSE American.
 In the 1980s, AMEX was suffering from low profitability and not attracting enough business.

 However, it took a number of years until the idea to launch the new product was realised.
-After resolving regulatory hurdles, cost issues and logistics, the first exchange-traded fund, the SPDRs (Ticker: SPY) was finally launched until January 1993.
-Nonetheless, it went on to evolve into one of the most popular investment vehicles around the globe.
+After resolving regulatory hurdles, cost issues and logistics, the first exchange-traded fund, the SPDRs (Ticker: SPY) was finally launched in January 1993.
+It went on to evolve into one of the most popular investment vehicles around the globe.

 This article does not constitute investment advice, nor is it an offer or invitation to purchase any digital assets.